-Brittany Aldean Reveals 17-Pound Post Baby Weight Loss In A Bikini
+Brittany Aldean Reveals 17-Pound Post-Baby Weight Loss In A Bikini

 The beauty – who previously gave her 1.5 million followers a peek at her weight loss last year – stunned in the beach snaps as she opened up about how she dropped the pounds thanks to the South Beach Diet.

-In the bikini photos, which can be seen via The Daily Mail, the 31-year-old star and mom of two proudly showed off her post-baby body as she flashed some skin in a pastel colored two-piece.
+In the bikini photos, which can be seen via The Daily Mail, the 31-year-old star and mom of two proudly showed off her post-baby body as she flashed some skin in a pastel-colored two-piece.

 Her fun bikini look was predominantly lilac but featured light pink and white stripes across her chest as she sported a crop-top style bikini top with thin straps across her shoulders.